 Phonics and Reading

 When the children know all their sounds and are able to blend them, they will begin taking reading books home using the Ruth Miskin scheme.
 When the children are reading with some fluency, to develop their comprehension, they will also take home a colour banded book.
 These books come from a variety of different reading schemes such as PM Benchmark Books and Oxford Reading Tree and are grouped into colour bands according to how difficult the books are to read.
-Children are heard reading individually about three times each week by the teachers, nursery nurses, teaching assistants and volunteers.
+Children are heard read individually about three times each week by the teachers, nursery nurses, teaching assistants and volunteers.

 We ask parents to read every night with their child for at least 10 minutes.
 It is important that this time is spent not just reading the words in the book but talking about what is happening, looking at the pictures and so on.
 It is also important for adults to read to their children so that the children hear a good model of reading and learn to love stories and books generally.